President & CEO

 Prior to her position as Executive Director, Désirée was a Registered Nurse with orthopedic experience and Patient Flow and Bed Management with Regina Qu’Appelle Health Region.

-Désirée stays busy with her 6 and 8 year old sons who are involved in community sports.
+Désirée stays busy with her two sons who are heavily involved in community sports.
 Summer time is spent golfing and swimming; winter is spent mainly at the community rink.
 Désirée and her husband are active members in their community and feel it is important to raise their children with the heightened sense of the importance of the well-being of the people around them.

 Providence Place Home For Holistic Health (Moose Jaw, SK)